Biplon/PlayertoSQL/README.md

 # PlayertoSQL
 # do NOT run it outside of a test server

 Spigot plugin.
-Save player inventory, armor and endchest to sql
+Save player inventory, armor and enderchest to sql

 requirements:
 spigot, ProtocolLib